- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 Siargao Island is located east of the Philippines, just south of the central belt, with several category five hotel resorts.

 Siargao Island is the Philippines’ hot spot for surfing and big game fishing.
 In 2019, Siargao was voted the best island in the world by Conde Nast Traveler magazine readers!
-Game fishing competitions are also held every August along the city’s coastal waters.
+Game fishing competitions are held every August along the city’s coastal waters.

 Dorado can also be caught from August to November using trolling methods.